Amazon Machine Images (AMI)

 Launch an instance from the AWS Marketplace

-1. Go to Wazuh All-In-One Deployment in the AWS Marketplace, then click Continue to Subscribe.
+1. Go to Wazuh All-In-One Deployment in the AWS Marketplace, then click View purchase options.

-2. Review the information and accept the terms for the software.
-Click Continue to Configuration to confirm subscribing to our Server product.
+2. Review the information and the terms for the software.
+Click Subscribe to confirm subscribing to our product.
+You will receive an email notification that your offer has been accepted.

-4. Review your configuration, making sure that all settings are correct before launching the software.
-Adapt the default configuration values to your needs.
+6. Review your configuration, ensuring all settings are correct, before launching the software.
+Adapt the default configuration to your needs.

-1. When selecting the EC2 Instance Type, we recommend that you use an instance type c5a.xlarge.
+1. When selecting the EC2 Instance Type, we recommend c5a.xlarge because it offers an ideal balance of high compute performance and cost-efficiency.

-2. When selecting the Security Group, it must be one with the appropriate settings for your Wazuh instance to guarantee the correct operation.
-You can create a new security group by choosing Create new based on seller settings.
+2. To guarantee the correct operation, the Security Group must have the appropriate settings for your Wazuh instance.
+You can create a new security group by choosing Create security group.
 This new group will have the appropriate settings by default.

 Once your instance is successfully launched and a few minutes have elapsed, you can access the Wazuh dashboard.